Kanniyin Sabatham: Production

 Kanniyin Sabatham was directed by T. R. Raghunath and was produced by M. Somasundaram and A. L. Srinivasan under the banner Jupiter Productions.
 Sadasiva Brahmam and A. K. Velan wrote the story while the dialogues were written by Kannadasan.
 Editing was handled by K. Govindasamy.
 Saiyad Ahamed was in charge of art direction.
 Still photography was done by Venkatachari and the film was made at Neptune and Revathi studios.

 Soundtrack

-The music was composed by T. G. Lingappa while the lyrics were penned by Thanjai N. Ramaiah Dass, Kannadasan, Pattukkottai Kalyanasundaram and A. Maruthakasi.
+The music was composed by T. G. Lingappa.